Trump Could Enforce the Border Without Locking Up Families

 For much of last week, the White House insisted that the only alternative to its policy of separating migrants from their infant children was anarchy.
 Their argument was as follows: Enforcing the border requires criminally prosecuting those who cross it illegally; such prosecutions require jailing border-crossers, lest they flee to the nation’s interior; and a 1997 court settlement bars the government from sending migrant children to jail with their parents.
 Thus, the administration’s only two options were to rip migrant kids from their mothers — or else, establish de facto “open borders” for Central American families.

 There were several problems with this argument.
-For one thing, U.S. law provides migrants with a right to seek asylum in the United States — and multiple reports indicate that Customs and Border Protection (CBP) agents had been denying them that right when they seek to assert it at official points of entry.
-If those reports are true, then the administration’s border enforcement policies do not uphold law-and-order, but violate it; and migrants are well within their rights to evade such lawlessness by crossing the border between official points of entry (in fact, under international law, refugees can cross borders illegally without forfeiting their right to seek asylum, no matter the circumstances).
+For one thing, U.S. law provides migrants with a right to seek asylum in the United States — and multiple reports indicate that Customs and Border Protection (CBP) agents had been denying them that right when they sought to assert it at official points of entry.
+If those reports are true, then the administration’s border enforcement policies do not uphold law-and-order, but violate it; and migrants would be well within their rights to evade such lawlessness by crossing the border between official points of entry (in fact, under international law, refugees can cross borders illegally without forfeiting their right to seek asylum, no matter the circumstances).

 More fundamentally, the government can enforce a law without seeking to impose the harshest possible punishment on all who break it.
-Crossing the U.S. border illegally is a misdemeanor — but so is not wearing a seatbelt.
-And, as the Cato Institute’s Julian Sanchez notes, although the government can throw you in jail for failing to buckle up, it does not (generally) try to do so because that would be “wildly disproportionate.”
+Crossing the U.S. border between official points of entry is a misdemeanor — but so is not wearing a seatbelt.
+And, as the Cato Institute’s Julian Sanchez notes, although the government can throw you in jail for failing to buckle up, it generally does not because that would be wildly disproportionate.
 Such a policy wouldn’t just be excessive from the standpoint of the seatbelt-shirker — it would also divert finite law-enforcement resources away from more serious crimes.
 Which is precisely what the administration’s insistence on prosecuting all border-crossers has already done.

 In other contexts, the Trump administration has little trouble understanding the difference between leniency and lawlessness: Even as White House officials have demanded pretrial incarceration for migrant families who commit misdemeanors, they have defended Paul Manafort’s right to rest in the comfort of his home while he awaits trial for a wide variety of felonies.